Avoid spicy foods, and keep some dazzle in your diet with low-fat sauces and fresh herbs.

 Some foods and ingredients may intensify heartburn, such as spicy foods, citrus, tomato sauces, and vinegar.

-Fatty and fried foods linger longer in the stomach.
-That may increase stomach pressure and force open the muscles that keep stomach acid out of the esophagus.
+Fatty and fried foods linger longer in the stomach, making it more likely that stomach acid leaks back up into the esophagus.

 Other common heartburn triggers include chocolate, caffeine, onions, peppermint, carbonated drinks, and alcohol.